-Ohio is a better than average State for entrepreneurs.
+Ohio is a weaker than average State for small business owners.
 The State has a unique Commercial Activity Tax (CAT) based on gross receipts which only applies to businesses generating more than $150,000 of income.
 Beyond the CAT, there is no income tax on business income.
-However, sole proprietors do pay personal income tax of about 5% on income received through their business.
+However, sole proprietors must pay a much higher than average personal income tax of about 5% on income received through their business.

-Education has become an issue over the past few years.
-Since implementation of President Obama's Common Core Standard, Ohio has fallen from being one of the top 10 States for education to the bottom 10 as of January 2016.
+Additionally education has become an issue over the past few years.
+As a result of poor implementation of President Obama's Common Core Standard, Ohio has fallen from being one of the top 10 States for education to the bottom 10 as of January 2016.

 DIY Ohio Startup Guide